King-sama312/odin-recipes/README.md

-Practicing HTML by making a recipes website, no CSS ,we will be using and getting comfortable with links in this project
+Practicing HTML by making a recipes website, no CSS ,we will be using and getting comfortable with links and file navigation in this project